Best bedtime snacks for kids

 So you can see certain foods are in multiple categories, and making bedtime snacks with those foods can help promote sleep for your child.

-Bedtime snacks ideas for kids
+Bedtime snack ideas for kids

 Combining some of the foods above can make for a great bedtime snack for your child.